 In the Southern Gulf State where I live, we know the signs of approaching storms.
 Our lives depend upon it.
 Only a fool would venture out when the water darkens, thunder rumbles, lighting crackles on the horizon, sea birds quiet, and the winds pick up or change direction.
 You can sense that something is not right.

 There is a saying here, “Red sky at night, sailors delight.
 Red sign in the morning, sailors take warning.”
 Locals here know it and teach it to our children, whether living among the bayous, on the banks, or on the barrier islands.
 Our livelihoods and lives depend on recognizing the signs.
 We don’t need more signs than those to know when a storm is approaching.
+It’s a time to seek safe harbor — or perish.

-Spiritual life everywhere is no different.
-Christians should know — and teach our children — that the fulfilled prophecies, teachings of Jesus, and miracles recorded in the Bible are signs God gave us to know that Jesus is the promised Messiah.
+Spiritual life is no different.
+Christians should know — and teach our children — that the prophecies, teachings of Jesus, and miracles recorded in the Bible are signs God gave us to know that Jesus is the promised Messiah.
 We don’t need more signs than those to know that, through Jesus, God fulfilled His promise of a Messiah.

 Yet many people, including some professed Christians, seek additional signs from God that will not be given.
 They ask God for further proof that Jesus is the Messiah, as if the fulfilled prophecies, miracles, and teachings of Jesus that God has already provided are not enough.